Career Opportunities

 As an employer, Waldorf School of Pittsburgh’s goal is to celebrate diversity and equal opportunity by creating a staff reflective of the community we strive to create and serve.
 We are an Equal Opportunity Employer and strongly encourage applications from candidates of all races, colors, religions, gender identities, national origins, ages, sexual orientations, and abilities.
 All hiring decisions are made solely on the basis of professional qualifications and references.

 WSP offers a child care program, parent child program, Nursery and Kindergarten classes and 1st through 8th grade classes.
-We are a Member of WECAN and accredited through AWSNA.
+We are a Member of WECAN and accredited through AWSNA and PAIS.
 We have a cohesive, strong faculty and administration, an active parent body, and a supportive Board of Trustees.

 To apply, please send the following to employment@waldorfpittsburgh.org: